MatttP/Flixter/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+This application is a video streaming marketplace using stripe gem for payment processing.

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.5.3

-* System dependencies
+* System dependencies: Postgresql, stripe, aws,

 * Configuration